Recently, an alpha version of Valve's Steam game store has finally arrived on the Chrome OS Dev channel, but does Steam work on Chromebook?

 - HP Pro c640 G2 Chromebook

-According to this report, even with these models, you'll need to make sure you have an (11th gen) Intel Core i5 or i7 processor, Intel Iris Xe Graphics and at least 8 GB of RAM (16GB recommended).
+According to this report, even with these models, you'll need to make sure you have an (11th gen) Intel Core i5 or i7 processor, Intel Iris Xe Graphics, and at least 8 GB of RAM (16GB recommended).
+In other words, you should have one of the best Chromebooks to install Steam.

 Be further warned: devices with 8GB of RAM may encounter issues in games that require 6GB of RAM or more.
 Moreover, devices with display resolutions that are greater than 1080p may encounter performance and scaling issues.